Cooking Gorgeous

 Related Recipes

-For more delicious and authentic Middle Eastern recipes why not try:
+For more delicious and authentic Middle Eastern recipes, why not try:

-• Lebanese Falafel Recipe
+• Muhammara Recipe

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.

-I hope you enjoy the process of making this delicious and unique Musakhan - Sumac Chicken dish as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this delicious and unique Musakhan - Palestinian Sumac Chicken dish as much as you enjoy eating it! 🙂

 Ayla Clulee